 Areas of contention

-In recent years, there have been calls to reduce New Hampshire’s BET and BPT rates.
-This proved a particular area of contention during recent debates over the state budget.
+In recent years, there have been calls to reduce or increase New Hampshire’s BET and BPT rates, particularly during state budget debates.

 Some critics of tax rate reductions contend that only a small portion of businesses operating in New Hampshire actually pay business taxes.
 Reports from the New Hampshire Department of Revenue Administration (NHDRA) do, to some extent, reinforce this assertion.
-In 2017, 81% of businesses registered in the state paid no BET or BPT.
+For example, in 2017, 81% of businesses registered in the state paid no BET or BPT.
 More strikingly, the top 2.9% of those businesses that did pay tax contributed roughly 70% of total BET and BPT revenue.

 Of course, many registered businesses may be small operations which constitute a less significant portion of the state’s economy.
 In fact, 51% of registered businesses didn’t even file BPT returns, meaning that their gross receipts totaled less than $50,000.